Coccocoahelper/Praxi-Prized/README.md

 # Praxi Reprised

 > [!IMPORTANT]
-> To use this your server must be running on a 1.8 server!
+> To use this your server must be running on a WindSpigot 1.8.8 server!

 The most configurable, efficient, and extensive practice plugin.